Internationality

 Methods of domestic internationalisation

-• Shared courses (Physical, Virtual and Blended Mobility)
+- Shared courses implemented with international partners (Physical, Virtual and Blended Mobility)

 Curriculum